Trinity Church Wedding Procedures

 The fourth step is to contact our organist and arrange for the music.
 Music must be discussed with our organist, Terrie Harman, well in advance of the rehearsal.
 Her email address is email@example.com and her telephone number is 603-431-0666.
 If you are thinking of asking someone else to play the organ for your wedding, please know that we follow the Code of Ethics of the American Guild of Organists meaning that there is no refund of our organist fee and fees for any other musicians will be your responsibility.

 If you are planning to have extra musicians or singers, please work out the arrangements with Ms. Harman and let the wedding coordinator know if they will need extra seating.
 If there is more than one music rehearsal, in the case of outside musicians, an additional fee of $65 an hour is due to the organist.
 Any tardiness of more than fifteen minutes may result in a late fee.
 No augmented or electronic music is allowed other than Trinity ’s electric piano.
-V. Flowers and Other Decorations

 If you are planning anything special or unusual, please check with a wedding coordinator ahead of time.

-Altar Flowers: It is a good idea to have your florist with you at the church when planning flowers.
+V. Altar Flowers: It is a good idea to have your florist with you at the church when planning flowers.
 Your florist may use Trinity’s vases on the altar, But these vases may not leave the church.
 Trinity has brass containers in a tall or low style, or you may supply your own.
 Altar flowers may not be higher than the arms of the cross on the altar and no ribbons are allowed.
 The Trinity Service Guild reserves the right to rearrange any flowers that do not conform to these rules.

-Many couples contriBute their wedding altar flowers to the church for the next Sunday’s service.
+Many couples contribute their wedding altar flowers to the church for the next Sunday’s service.
 This is a lovely gesture and much appreciated.
 If you would like to contribute your altar flowers, please let us know on the registration form.
 Weddings that go past 6:00 pm must donate the flowers for the Sunday morning service.

-Other Decorations: Flower arrangements can also be on the chancel steps, on the windowsills, or in the vestibule.
+VI.
+Flowers and Other Decorations: Flower arrangements can also be on the chancel steps, on the windowsills, or in the vestibule.
 Flowers and bows may be used to mark pews, But no tape or nails may be used.
 Rice, confetti, rose petals, and similar items are not allowed in the church or on the grounds.
 If you would like a white runner down the aisle, your florist may supply one.

 Delivery and Removal: Please arrange a time with the wedding coordinator to open the church for the delivery of the flowers by the florist before the ceremony.
 Please also make arrangements for removal of flowers directly after the ceremony.

-VI.
+VII.
 Other Details

 A wedding is a joyful time.
 Careful planning helps prevent last-minute stress and unnecessary problems.
 The following requests will help us all in making the service as happy an occasion as possible for you as well as all the Trinity Church volunteers who are assisting you.